Farm School FAQs

 Q: Are scholarships or financial aid available?

-A: On a case by case basis, participants will be informed of any opportunities as they become available.
+A: On a case-by-case basis, participants will be informed of any opportunities as they become available.
 Scholarships available to degree program students are not available to Farm School participants.

 Q: Do you accept international applications?